tektoncd/pipeline/docs/resolution.md

 These resolvers are enabled by setting the appropriate feature flag in the `resolvers-feature-flags` ConfigMap in the `tekton-pipelines-resolvers` namespace.
 See the [section in install.md](install.md#configuring-built-in-remote-task-and-pipeline-resolution) for details.

+The default resolver type can be configured by the `default-resolver-type` field in the `config-defaults` ConfigMap (`alpha` feature).
+See [additional-configs.md](./additional-configs.md) for details.

 ## Developer Howto: Writing a Resolver From Scratch

 For a developer getting started with writing a new Resolver, see